 Henry Hsu was our co-host in October 2018 for the event, Taiwan Tales, a luncheon to benefit Real Food Real Stories.
 After eating and cooking his way through Taiwan in April 2019, he returns to Tapestry Suppers to share his knowledge with a cooking class on Taiwanese dumplings – get your tickets here to join us on Sunday, June 2.

 A child of Taiwanese immigrants who settled in Houston, Texas in the ’70s, Henry currently works at Hodo Foods in Oakland though he has worn many hats.
 While living in Ecuador he found himself in a new place with a scarcity of good Asian food and eventually ran a dumpling business, before returning to the US to pursue his passion of food and cooking professionally.
-Read on to learn more about Henry’s fascinating story and get your tickets here to join us on October 7.
+Read on to learn more about Henry’s fascinating story.

 Please share your experience growing up as Taiwanese-American in Texas.

 When my family moved to the US, they moved often, living in New Jersey, Chicago, San Antonio and Houston within a 3.5 year period.
 My parents landed in Texas mainly because my parents were seeking out a simiIar climate to Taiwan’s subtropical one!
 I grew up in Houston, Texas in the ’70s & ’80s.
 Although a very diverse place, Houston also had pockets of homogenous cultural zones.
 My childhood home, neighborhood and my schooling were for the most part set within a community of white privilege, but this belied the fact that we were immigrants who socially (in our neighborhood) lived in isolation.